web-native/docs/chtml/v1/scoped-js/README.md

 Scoped JS gives us this special ability to bring DOM manipulation logic closer to their targets and away from an application.
 It has *presentational logic* as its sole responsibility and thus helps us keep the main application layer void of the implementation details of the UI.
 As shown above, an application simply binds its hard-earned values and is done!

-From a high-level view, it seems that with Scoped JS we can now strike a line of symetry between CSS and JS in their relationship with HTML!
-Consider:
-+ If we could have `<style type="scoped">` for styling; we can also have `<script type="scoped">` for behaviour.
-+ If we could have `element.style` for styling; we can also have `element.bindings` for behaviour.

 ## Selective Execution

 Scoped JS follows the normal top-down execution of a script.
 Calling the `.bind()` method with different variable-bindings reruns the script top-down.
 But as a UI binding langauge, it also features *Selective Execution* where an update to a variable gets to rerun only the corresponding statements within the script - skipping the other statements.
 This makes for the most-efficient way to keep a block of the UI in sync with little updates from an application.